Close

 Nick Davidson

 Nick has been involved in the IWSG since the mid-1970s and has served at various times as a Committee member, WSG Bulletin editor, WSG-Wetlands International Liaison Officer and Vice-Chairman.
-Since 2000 he has been the Deputy Secretary General of the Ramsar Convention on Wetlands, but in limited spare time continues with shorebird research and conservation interests, especially on the eco-physiology of Red Knots and other migratory species, and on waterbird population status assesssments.
+Since 2000 he has been the Deputy Secretary General of the Ramsar Convention on Wetlands, but in limited spare time continues with shorebird research and conservation interests, especially on the eco-physiology of Red Knots and other migratory species, and on waterbird population status assessments.

-Yahkat Barshep (South Africa/Nigeria)
+Yahkat Barshep (South Africa/Nigeria) ~ Representative for Africa until 2020

+Yahkat Barshep was the African representative in ExCo until 2020.
 Yahkat has two research interests (1) investigating population dynamics of migratory (Palearctic) and resident African waders and (2) the patterns of moult particularly in relation to breeding and migration and the consequences of environmental change on this trait.

-Bob Loos (Netherlands)
+Bob Loos (Netherlands) ~ Treasurer until 2008

 Treasurer for 15 years, until 2008.

-Rodney West (UK)
+Rodney West (UK) ~ Publicity Officer until 2008

 Former Publicity Officer, until 2008.